 The rugged terrain is a haven for wildlife.
 Red deer roam across heather-flecked hills, golden eagles soar above remote island glens.
-Meanwhile, the convoluted coastline is one of the best places in the world to spot marine mammals such as sea otters, minke whales and a million nesting seabirds.
+Meanwhile, the convoluted coastline is one of the best places in the world to spot marine mammals such as freshwater otters, minke whales and a million nesting seabirds.

 Walk barefoot along a white-sand beach and kayak through turquoise waters.
 Bag a Munro before taking a bracing dip in an icy loch.
 Explore ruined castles then retreat to a cosy inn for a warming dram of single malt whisky.
 When the mist clears and the rain stops falling, there’s no more beautiful place on Earth.

 A chain of interconnected islands off Scotland's west coast, where white sandy beaches, crystal-clear turquoise waters and mystical standing stones await.

 Just west of the Scottish mainland lies a scattered archipelago boasting dramatic, rugged mountain peaks, charming colourful harbours and enchanted Fairy Pools.